nephelaiio/ansible-role-docker/README.md

   * Debian Stretch
   * Arch Linux

-You can test the role from sources using the command line using ` molecule test `
+You can test the role directly from sources using command ` molecule test `

 ## License